 CPSC would have known about the Rhino much earlier if Yamaha hadn’t repeatedly violated the rules for notifying the agency of a possible defect, according to William Kitzes, a former adviser to the agency and an expert witness for plaintiffs in Rhino litigation who reviewed correspondence between the regulator and Yamaha.

-Companies must report to the agency immediately upon learning that a product is defective or can cause injury or death, or when a product is subject to three or more personal-injury lawsuits in a two-year period that are settled or decided in favour of plaintiffs.
+Companies must report to the agency immediately upon learning that a product is defective or can cause injury or death, or when a product is subject to three or more personal-injury lawsuits in a two-year period that are settled or decided in favor of plaintiffs.
 From 2004 to late 2008, Yamaha faced about 250 lawsuits alleging that Rhinos were unsafe.

 “Certainly no later than, and by many measures well before the end of 2005 ...
 Yamaha had adequate information to report,” Kitzes wrote in a report for plaintiffs.

 CPSC didn’t fine Yamaha for failure to report Rhino incidents.
 The agency and Yamaha jointly announced the Rhino recall on March 31, 2009 – referred to at the time, on Yamaha’s insistence, as a “free repair program.”

 In 2011, the Ohio jury hearing Sand’s case found the Rhino defective, but awarded Sand no damages.
 Ellie was not wearing a helmet when she was killed, and the jury determined that she, her parents and others were negligent in her death.